yuuume/DCRA-ICL/Annotation.md

     * Expressed preference must be clearly implied or explicitly stated.

 * Examples
-    * This is a review for Huawei nova9 SE: It's already nova9, but it has fewer features than nova7. → {更差}
+    * This is a review for Huawei nova9 SE: It's already nova9, but it has fewer features than nova7. → {worse}
         * Explanation: The reviewer believes the subject is inferior to the object in terms of features, so the preference is annotated as “worse”.
     * This is a review for Meizu 21: Apart from not having a 2k screen, everything else is amazing.
 The audio quality is a huge step up from 20Pro. → {better}
         * Explanation: The comment suggests the subject has significantly better audio than the object, so the preference is “better”.